How to Secure Your MCP Server Setup — Best Practices

 Check the source code

 Reputable MCP servers are open source.
-Before granting a server access to your credentials:
+Before granting credentials:

-- Look at the tool definitions to see exactly what each tool does
+- Look at tool definitions to see what each tool does

-- Check for any data exfiltration — does the server send data to third-party endpoints?
+- Check for data exfiltration -- does the server send data to third-party endpoints?

-- Review the issues and pull requests for reported security concerns
+- Review issues and PRs for security concerns

 Prefer official servers

-Servers maintained by the service provider (Supabase, Stripe, GitHub) are more trustworthy than third-party alternatives.
-They have a reputation to protect, security teams reviewing the code, and a direct interest in not compromising their customers.
+Servers maintained by the service provider are more trustworthy.
+They have security teams reviewing code and a direct interest in not compromising customers.
+See our guide to choosing quality MCP servers for evaluation criteria.

 Permission Models Across Clients

-Claude Code prompts you before each new tool invocation.
+Claude Code prompts before each new tool invocation.
 You can allow, deny, or allow permanently for the session.
-This gives you granular control — you can allow read operations while blocking writes.

 Cursor generally auto-allows MCP tool calls without prompting.
-This is more convenient but means you are trusting the AI model's judgment about when to use potentially destructive tools.
-If you use Cursor, be extra careful about the permissions baked into your API tokens.
+If you use Cursor, be extra careful about token scopes.

-The takeaway: if your client auto-allows tool calls, your only line of defense is the scope of the credentials you provide.
-Make those credentials as narrow as possible.
+The takeaway: if your client auto-allows tool calls, your only defense is the scope of the credentials you provide.

 What NOT to Do